cristianscheid/cristianscheid/README.md

 ### About

-I'm a Full Stack Developer with over a year of professional experience and a Bachelor's degree in Computer Engineering.
-My programming journey began in 2017, and I transitioned to a full-time development role in February 2024.
+I'm a Full Stack Developer with a Bachelor's degree in Computer Engineering.

 Currently, I work at Tezus, where I implement and maintain e-commerce solutions, focusing on addressing customer needs, enhancing user experiences, and driving business success.
-I am fluent in English, which allows me to collaborate effectively on international projects and work with diverse teams.
+I am fluent in English, enabling me to collaborate effectively on international projects and work with diverse teams.

 Outside of work, I’m constantly expanding my knowledge through personal projects, exploring new technologies, and staying up to date with industry trends.
 I enjoy solving challenges that encourage creative problem-solving and continuous learning.